gouthami1404/sparkX/PROJECT_SUMMARY.md

-# PixelGenesis - Project Summary
+# NexID - Project Summary

 ## Overview

-PixelGenesis is a complete decentralized web application for managing digital identity and verifiable credentials.
+NexID is a complete decentralized web application for managing digital identity and verifiable credentials.
 It provides users with self-sovereign control over their identity and documents using Ethereum smart contracts and IPFS.

 ## Architecture